Evaluation & Treatment: Feeding Skill Domain

 When You Should Be Concerned

-Below is a sample of warning signs associated with pediatric feeding disorders.
+Below is a sample of warning signs associated with pediatric feeding disorder.
 For a more comprehensive list based on your child’s age, please visit our Infant and Child Feeding Questionnaire© page.

 - Coughing, choking, gagging, or vomiting while eating and drinking